 This achievement almost didn’t happen.
 We had been planning to go to Coney on the hottest day of the week we were in New York (it was that West Coast mentality of, ‘it’s too hot in the Valley, let’s go to Santa Monica where it’s only 98 degrees and will feel so cool’), but as that was a weekday in the last week of the off-season, nothing we really wanted to see was open yet.
+We did visit one of our friends who was in getting treated in one of the best new jersey drug addiction centers; thus after that meet, we had a lot of time on our hand when we took a train back to New York.
 So, at the very last minute, around 6pm on our final night in New York, we decided to give it a go and hopped a train for the very, very long ride to Coney Island.

 (This blog is going to be extremely picture-heavy, so I will warn you that right now.)

 Coney Island is one of the weirdest places I’ve ever been.
 It reminded me of something that was once great, and now falling into serious disrepair, but unlike the old, abandoned amusement parks that fascinate and creep me out so much, Coney Island just kind of made me feel sad and dirty.
 Let me explain.

 We stepped off the train, all excited to see this place we’d heard so much about, and we realized that about a third of it is entirely boarded up.
 Like, sad, trashy boarded-up, like Wildwood, New Jersey in the off season.
 And there are no bathrooms.
 And no semi-clean restaurants or bars or anything that would have a functioning bathroom.
 The whole time we were there, you had this feeling that this could be an awesome place if they had the money and the resources to make it work (just like the feeling that Revere Beach could be the fantastic amusement park it was at the turn of the century if some really wealthy person just took an interest in it).